0sureshyadav0/Top-20-Project-Ideas/README.md

 ## 💬 Feedback and Support

-If you have any questions, feedback, or need help developing one of these ideas, feel free to open an issue or contact us at [your email/handle].
+If you have any questions, feedback, or need help developing one of these ideas, feel free to open an issue or contact us at [hi@sureshyadav.info.np](mailto:hi@sureshyadav.info.np).
 We'd love to hear from you!

 ---